-Insurance Services in Sweden
+Insurance Services in Sweden 2022

 There are more insurance companies per inhabitant in Sweden than in any other European country.
-In 2018, Swedish insurance companies generated premium income of about SEK 375 billion, employed almost 21,000 people and invested SEK 4,500 billion in the global economy.
-The Swedish insurance industry consists of more than 300 insurance companies.
-The majority of the insurance companies are small non-life insurance companies.
+In 2020, Swedish insurance companies generated premium income of about SEK 450 billion, employed more than 22,000 people, paid a total of SEK 287 billion in compensation (life and non-life) and invested more than SEK 5,600 billion in the global economy.
+The Swedish insurance industry consists of 285 insurance companies.
+The majority of the Swedish insurance companies are small non-life insurance companies.
 The market is concentrated into a few large groups.

 The international presence on the Swedish insurance market has increased in the past ten years.
-There are many foreign insurance companies represented via branches or agencies.
+There are now more than 40 foreign insurance companies represented via branches or agencies.
+Numerous other foreign insurance companies market insurance services in Sweden cross-border.